-Who knows about the things I discuss with PSEPP?
+Who knows about the things I disucss with P.S.E.P.P.

 Be assured that any information you share with our staff is held in the strictest confidence.
 Information that identifies you personally will not be shared with other agencies or partners without your express consent or against your wishes.